Jeff Bridges: Music

 On January 15, 2010, Bridges performed the song "I Don't Know" from Crazy Heart on The Tonight Show with Conan O'Brien.
 In the film The Contender, in which he co-starred, Bridges recorded a version of Johnny Cash's standard "Ring of Fire" with Kim Carnes that played over the pivotal opening credits.
 In February 2010, he was among the nearly 80 musicians to sing on the charity-single remake of We Are the World.
 On October 24, 2010, Bridges appeared at Neil Young's annual Bridge School Benefit concert and played a set with singer-songwriter Neko Case.
 On April 19, 2011, Country Music Television announced that Bridges had signed a recording contract with Blue Note Records/EMI Music Group.
 He worked with producer T Bone Burnett and released his second album, Jeff Bridges, on August 16, 2011.
 On November 5, 2011, Bridges played Austin City Limits in support of this album.

 In 2015, he sang on the album Strangers Again, performing a duet with Judy Collins of the song "Make Our Garden Grow" from Candide by Leonard Bernstein.
 The same year, he released an ambient/spoken-word album entitled Sleeping Tapes.
 All proceeds from the album go directly to Bridges' charity No Kid Hungry.
 Bridges plays many guitars, including the Gretsch Chet Atkins Country Gentlemen Model G6122-19.
-In 2020 Bridges partnered with Breedlove Guitars to release his signature Oregon Concerto Bourbon CE with "All In This Together" scrawled across the fretboard.
+In 2020, Bridges partnered with Breedlove Guitars to release his signature Oregon Concerto Bourbon CE with "All In This Together" scrawled across the fretboard.
+In 2025, he shared a verse and chorus on the song "Men in Bars" from Japanese Breakfast's album For Melancholy Brunettes (& Sad Women).

-Other work

-Writing

-In 2013, Bridges wrote The Dude and the Zen Master with Bernie Glassman.
-Bridges found himself at a party with Glassman and Ram Dass and their conversation led to discussing the parallels between "The Dude" from The Big Lebowski and Zen Buddhism.
-The book was formed from what has been described as a "transcript of a five-day 'hang' on a Montana ranch."